 Red

 Marketing colours like red can capture attention.
 We associate the red colour meaning with excitement, passion, danger, energy, and action.
 You might’ve noticed that some brands use red for ‘order now’ buttons for their conversion rate optimisation or for their packaging to stand out on the shelf.
-The colour red creates a sense of urgency, suitable for clearance sales and customer service.
+Red creates a sense of urgency, suitable for clearance sales and customer service.
 It is also daring, energetic and encourages appetite.
 Many solid and recognisable brands use red in their logo and other relevant content.
 It feels bold and vibrant.
-We know red to boost viewers’ metabolisms and blood pressures, making it ideal for restaurant signage looking to whet customers’ appetite into coming in for a bite—especially a spicy taste.
+We know red boosts viewers’ metabolisms and blood pressures, making it ideal for restaurant signage looking to whet customers’ appetite into coming in for a bite—especially a spicy taste.
 While red signifies danger, we can use it to benefit marketing campaigns that need to evoke powerful emotions.
 In Asia, they commonly associate it with luck and prosperity.
-But in western societies, it represents love, passion, or even danger.
+But in Western societies, it represents love, passion, or even danger.

 Famous brands associated with red include Coca-Cola, Toyota, Oracle, Verizon, Honda, Budweiser, Nescafe, CNN, BBC, ESPN, Life Magazine, Disney, Canon, Netflix, YouTube, Puma, Virgin, KFC, Motorola, Colgate, Mitsubishi Motors, 3M, Adobe, Levi’s Heinz, and so forth.